APSL/rasengan/README.md

   - Check SSL Qualys grade

 The exit of the execution is an error if any of the checks fails.
+You can use a mrpe parameter to get MRPE simple and resume output.

 # Install & configure